 Mecamylamine HCl should be given with great discretion, if at all, when renal insufficiency is manifested by a rising or elevated BUN.
 The drug is contraindicated in uremia.
 Patients receiving antibiotics and sulfonamides should generally not be treated with ganglion blockers.
 Other contraindications are glaucoma, organic pyloric stenosis or hypersensitivity to the product.

-Mecamylamine, a secondary amine, readily penetrates into the brain and thus may produce central nervous system effects.
+Mecamylamine, a secondary amine, readily penetrates the brain and thus may produce central nervous system effects.
 Tremor, choreiform movements, mental aberrations, and convulsions may occur rarely.
 These have occurred most often when large doses of Mecamylamine HCl were used, especially in patients with cerebral or renal insufficiency.

 When ganglion blockers or other potent antihypertensive drugs are discontinued suddenly, hypertensive levels return.
 In patients with malignant hypertension and others, this may occur abruptly and may cause fatal cerebral vascular accidents or acute congestive heart failure.
-When Mecamylamine HCl is withdrawn, this should be done gradually and other antihypertensive therapy usually must be substituted.
+When Mecamylamine HCl is withdrawn, this should be done gradually, and other antihypertensive therapy usually must be substituted.
 On the other hand, the effects of Mecamylamine HCl sometimes may last from hours to days after therapy is discontinued.

 The patient's condition should be evaluated carefully, particularly as to renal and cardiovascular function.
 When renal, cerebral, or coronary blood flow is deficient, any additional impairment, which might result from added hypotension, must be avoided.
 The use of Mecamylamine HCl in patients with marked cerebral and coronary arteriosclerosis or after a recent cerebral accident requires caution.